This article was originally published on August 29, 2022. It was last updated on May 16, 2023.

 It’s time to talk about the median pay gap.
-This is a familiar conversation around the globe, where companies in Europe — including the UK, Ireland, and France — face laws that hold them accountable for their median pay gap.
-But now this trend has arrived in the U.S. in the latest sign that companies need to get serious about a global movement towards opportunity equity.
+This is a familiar conversation in countries, such as the UK, which already have pay reporting laws that hold organizations accountable for their median pay gap.
+But with the passage of the new EU Directive on Equal Pay and Transparency and the new pay transparency and pay reporting law in California (SB 1162) — both of which include median pay gap reporting requirements — it’s clear that companies need to get serious about the now-global movement towards opportunity equity.

 As the median pay gap emerges as a priority for lawmakers, investors, boards, and employees, leaders need to understand this: the pay gap is only marginally about pay.
 It’s really about opportunity.
 And this has major implications for how you analyze, report on, and communicate your data.